Healing Today with Robert Buhrow, LMFT

 Couples issues: think about why you married your spouse, what attracted you to them.
 How did you treat that person when dating, and has that changed?
 How can you edify or "lift up" that person again, make them feel they truly are special to you?

 Relational issues: the world does not revolve only around you.
-You must hear other peoples' position and be willing to compromise.
+You must hear other peoples' position and be willing to sometimes compromise.
 You need to communicate both the good and the bad in a positive manner that will allow the other person to "hear" you.

 Stressed out: can't we all relate to this?!
 Taking time out for yourself to relax in our current society's philosophy almost seems like a sin!
 It is okay to say I cannot work a 10 or 12 hour day six days per week.
 It is okay to say I want to spend tonight just doing nothing but reading a book, cuddling, meditating with candle light, taking a walk in the woods, or just taking a nap after a hard day.
 Sometimes we think we must run 24/7, don't do it...unless you just want to go to the grave quicker.
 On the other hand, doing nothing all/most of the time is not healthy either.
 We need exercise for the body to remain healthy, a mind needs to be used to stay sharp, and we need relaxation to assist our emotional health.